annleefores/cruddur/journal/week0.md

 - Root user is the most powerful user in an AWS account so its of the highest priority to secure this account
 - MFA provides second layer of protection
-- Use virtual or hardware MFA devices
 - To set MFA -> profile -> security credentials -> set MFA
-- Also add MFA to IAM user account.  '
+- Also add MFA to IAM user account.

 ![MFA](media/week0/mfa.png)